Special Discounts Now Available for Veterans and First Responders

 “After years of traveling to world renown ketamine clinics every 2 months for nerve pain from CRPS, I’m still relatively pain free months after my infusions at Ascend.” -Lisa F.

-CRPS is one of the most painful conditions possible and doesn’t always respond to opioids and conventional pain management.
+CRPS is one of the most painful conditions possible and doesn’t typically respond to opioids and conventional pain management.
 Chronic, burning pain characterizes the syndrome, usually of one or more extremities that typically occurs following an injury.
 It is often accompanied by swelling, skin discoloration, abnormal sweating, and impaired function in the affected area.
 CRPS is also called Reflex Sympathetic Dystrophy (RSD).

 How We Help